San Francisco Visitor Guide, Travel Tips

 Presidio Visitor Center: https://presidio.gov/explore/attractions/presidio-visitor-center

 What Is San Francisco Known For?
-What Is There To Do In San Francisco?
-Things To Do In SF As An Adult
+What Is There To Do?
+Things To Do As An Adult

 Hiking & Camping (Mostly in Marin, Sonoma, Big Sur, Yosemite, Mendocino)